 Fresh Water and Sanitation

-Have you ever wondered what it would be like for you and your family not to have access to a toilet or water?
+Ever wondered what it would be like to have no access to a toilet or water?

 Sanitation and hygiene are critical to health, survival, and development.
 Throughout the world, an estimated 2.5 billion people lack basic sanitation (more than 35% of the world's population).
 About 4,000 children die everyday from related and preventable illness.